fb-pixel-img

 To set up your own DIY composting operation, you can start off by collecting food waste in a closed container.
 You can place it under the sink, on your kitchen counter, or in the fridge or freezer (this will make it less smelly and susceptible to curious pets or kids).
 Compost piles must contain two crucial components: roughly one-part nitrogen-rich “greens” that include many kinds of food waste, along with roughly three-to-four-parts carbon- or carbohydrate-rich “browns.”
 The latter includes dead leaves, twigs, shredded cardboard and non-glossy paper, brown bags, and untreated wood chips.
 These materials can be prepared for composting by breaking them into smaller pieces to help them break down more quickly.

 Step 2.
-Start a pile
+Start a food compost pile

 Once you’ve got the ingredients ready, it’s time to decide how and where you’ll build your compost pile.
 There are several methods to contain compost, such as using a bin, trench composting (i.e. burying waste into holes in soil, which can take around a year to break down), or placing it in a heap outside.
 The last option, however, can bring in pests since it’s not covered.
 Bins, however, can be made from a variety of materials, like cinder blocks, wood or wire.